dicato/talks/boston_python_08_27_2015/boston_python_08_27_2015.md

 from twisted.web import server

-from chat import NetCatChatFactory from api import Root
+from chat import NetCatChatFactory

-# Create an instance of the factories.
+# Create an instance of the factory.
 factory = NetCatChatFactory()
-site = server.Site(Root(factory))

-# Listen on TCP port 1400 for chat and port 8080 for the API.
+# Listen on TCP port 1400 for chat.
 endpoints.serverFromString(reactor, "tcp:1400").listen(factory)
-endpoints.serverFromString(reactor, "tcp:8080").listen(site)

 # Start listening for connections (and run the event-loop).
 reactor.run()